xkawi/react-universal-saga/README.md

 ### Server-side Data Fetching

-The [redux-saga](https://github.com/yelouafi/redux-saga) provides a mechanism for server-side data fetching from the actual backend API servers/services, so on client-side (React) there is no need to do additional network call.
-You have to define the Sagas that a container may need (refers to `containers/UserPage.js > UserPage.preload` for example), so that server-side only fetches data that is needed by the container/component.
+The [redux-saga](https://github.com/yelouafi/redux-saga) provides a mechanism for server-side data fetching from the actual backend API servers/services, when it reaches client-side (React) there is no need to do additional network call.
+You have to define the Sagas that a container need (refers to `containers/UserPage.js > UserPage.preload` for example) for server-side to fetch.
 PS: You have the flexibility to implement additional logic (e.g. handle authentication) when fetching data at server-side rendering stage, as it differs from client-side.

 ### Client Side